HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 After installing a cumulative fix, the tuning to commonActions.jsp will need to be reapplied.

 In addition, the default theme profile and the login portlet's theme profile is overwritten.
-If you are using customized theme profiles, those customizations will need to be re-applied after installing a cumulative fixpack.
+If you are using customized theme profiles, those customizations will need to be reapplied after installing a cumulative fixpack.

 ### HCL Portal Caching

 Caching, storing frequently accessed data rather than constantly generating or retrieving that data, is of critical concern for Portal performance.
 Caches in Portal are used to reduce response times for results that are expensive to calculate or avoid a slow network connection.

 Rendering a Portal page requires loading the theme and one or more portlets to generate the resulting HTML.
 Portlets, and Portal itself, make calls to backend databases and LDAP.
 Rendered Portal pages are sent through one or more network connections, any of which could be slow.
-These network connections could include a content delivery network (CDN) one or more proxy servers, firewalls or other security appliances.
+These network connections could include a content delivery network(CDN), one or more proxy servers, firewalls or other security appliances.
 Finally, the end user’s browser will display and render the page.

 Each of these steps may require a substantial amount of processing time.
 The network could also be a bottleneck for users on slower connections.
 As a result, Portal performance will require many layers of caching for optimal performance.